MMike17/ButlerVisualClient/README.md

 ### Support

-This tool only supports the following platforms :
+This tool only supports uploads for the following platforms :
 - Windows 64
 - Linux
 - Android